top of page

 International Garden

-These families struggle to integrate into Irish society, due to barriers such as a lack of target supports, location of the DP centres (some of which are in very remote areas), financial constraints (the families are on €38 a week allowance), prejudice and general stigma associated with living in DPs, and migration related vulnerabilities/trauma, among others.
-This was exacerbated by COVID 19 lockdowns and restrictions, as the lack of own door accommodation made it difficult, if not impossible, to social distance or adhere to other prescribed protocols.
+This was exacerbated by the COVID 19 lockdown and restrictions, as the lack of own door accommodation made it difficult if not impossible to social distance or adhere to other prescribed protocols.
 DPs were among the HSE recognized vulnerability pockets that registered high amounts of covid cases, with very lacking isolation or management protocols.

 The Aim